IST 687 INTRODUCTION TO DATA SCIENCE

 Tutorials for Programming in R (available free online)

 Diversity and Inclusion

 I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives, and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, etc.) To help accomplish this:

 If you have a name or set of pronouns that you prefer I use, please let me know.
 If you feel like your performance in the class is being impacted by your experiences outside of class, please don’t hesitate to come and talk with me.
 I want to be a resource for you.
 Remember that you can also submit anonymous feedback (which, if necessary to address your concern, will lead me to make a general announcement to the class).
-If you prefer to speak with someone outside of the course, the Office of Equal Opportunity, Inclusion, and Resolution Services is an excellent resource.
+If you prefer to speak with someone outside of the course, the Center for Disability Resources (CDR) is an excellent resource.
 You can find their contact info here.